 CoRe Comorbidity Files

-There are two CoRe Comorbidity Files:
+There are two assessment windows for the CoRe Comorbidity Files:

-Both CoRe Comorbidity files include Yes/No indicator variables for each comorbidity assessed by the macro during each time period, as well as the Charlson and NCI Comorbidity scores.
+The CoRe Comorbidity files include Yes/No indicator variables for each comorbidity assessed by the macro during each time period, as well as the Charlson and NCI Comorbidity scores.
 The Comorbidity Files are created at the tumor-level with each record referencing a specific cancer diagnosis (e.g., the tumor sequence number is listed and then the presence of the comorbidities are assessed relative in time to that cancer diagnosis).

 Access to the CoRe files is granted through the SEER-Medicare application process.